 It is evident from the above-stated problems that not only the software delivery process becomes slow but the quality of software also goes down.
 This leads to customer dissatisfaction.

-So to overcome such a chaos there was a dire need for a system to exist where developers can continuously trigger a build and test for every change made in the source code.
+So to overcome such chaos there was a dire need for a system to exist where developers can continuously trigger a build and test for every change made in the source code.
 This is what CI is all about.
 Jenkins is the most mature CI tool available so let us see how Continuous Integration with Jenkins overcame the above shortcomings.

 The basic functionality of Jenkins is to execute a predefined list of steps, for example, to compile Java source code and build a JAR from the resulting classes.
 The trigger for this execution can be time or event-based say every 15 minutes or after every new commit.

 Let us consider a scenario for the same.

 When a developer commits the code to the source code repository, the Jenkins server is already checking the repository at regular intervals for changes.
-Soon after the commit occurs, the Jenkins server detects the changes that has occurred in the source code repository.
+Soon after the commit occurs, the Jenkins server detects the changes that have occurred in the source code repository.
 Now, the Jenkins server will pull those changes and will start preparing a new build.
 In case the build fails, the concerned team will be notified.
 And if the build is successful, then the build is deployed in the test server.

 Jenkins can be customized according to the requirements for continuous integrations.
 Jenkins Pipeline is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.
 Pipeline adds a powerful set of automation tools onto Jenkins.
 The pipeline can be configured for creating the build with the following steps: Prepare, test, package, publish, deploy.